flenniken/statictea/docs/cmdline.md

 # CmlOptionType

 The option type.
-* cmlArgument0or1 -- option with a augument, 0 or 1 times.
+* cmlArgument0or1 -- option with a argument, 0 or 1 times.
-* cmlNoArgument -- option without a augument, 0 or 1 times.
+* cmlNoArgument -- option without a argument, 0 or 1 times.
-* cmlOptionalArgument -- option with an optional augument, 0
+* cmlOptionalArgument -- option with an optional argument, 0
     or 1 times.
-* cmlBareArgument -- a augument without an option, 1 time.
+* cmlBareArgument -- a argument without an option, 1 time.
-* cmlArgumentOnce -- option with a augument, 1 time.
+* cmlArgumentOnce -- option with a argument, 1 time.
-* cmlArgumentMany -- option with a augument, unlimited number of times.
+* cmlArgumentMany -- option with a argument, unlimited number of times.
-* cmlStopArgument -- option without a augument, 0 or 1
+* cmlStopArgument -- option without a argument, 0 or 1
     times.
 Stop and return this option by itself.

 ```nim